Civitas 2026 Annual Conference

 Have a story to share?
 Need support promoting your organization’s work?
 Kelsey manages Civitas messaging, website, media outreach, newsletters, and marketing strategy.
 She also leads all communications for the Annual Conference.

-Lenora leads our event planning, including the Annual Conference and webinars.
-Contact her with event questions, speaker logistics, etc.
+This team leads our event planning, including the Annual Conference and webinars.
+Contact them with event questions, speaker logistics, etc.

 Still unsure who to reach out to?
 Email our general inquiries mailbox at contact [at] civitasforhealth.org